rz501/Macaulay2-Jupyter-Kernel/README.md

 ## Examples

 Below are a few sample notebooks all highlighting different key points.
-You can view them directly on Github but Macaulay2 output is rendered as plain text.
+You can view them directly on Github but the output is rendered as plain text.

 * [minimal demo](demo/minimal.ipynb) (the notebook in the screenshot)
 * [intro to the Macaulay2 book](demo/m2book.ipynb)